Emotional stages of change

 Where you deny that any change is occurring at all

 Where you decide that the change does not fit with your value system and you decide to have nothing more to do with it.

 Change can be a really valuable, exciting opportunity, with the right approach and focus, for organisations, for management teams – and, vitally, for people who will experience the changes and be the key people in taking the change forward to success.

-Because with change comes a whole new set of emotions; it gives you the chance to authentically reconnect to who you truly are.
+Because with change comes a whole new set of emotions; it gives you the chance to authentically reconnect with who you truly are.

 Coaching and empowering people through change are functions of effective leadership.
 The role of the leader in times of change is to: